Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/sharmed.md

  memorise; selected vedangas,..

-maintain a list of malfunctional resources in 𝄞triplicate #cfg
+maintain a list of malfunctional resources in 𝄞triplicate #cfg maintain triplication(tie breaker); all drives are only a third of what they adware, and now we can sue them for misleading adware

 i just discovered raspberry pi default terminal has ctrl(-) (it clears the commandline, but up, to copy down, then hold backspace, and it forespaces); i wonder iff this is as universal as ctrl(arrows), shift(ctrl(arrows)),.. now i just reinvented keyboarding